 Is this persistent wage gap an example of gender bias?
 A remnant of the good old boys club?
 Or is it a matter of economics and personal choice?
 It is probably a combination of discrimination, social norms, and personal choice that perpetuates the wage gap.
 One argument, articulated by Hunter College psychology and linguistics professor Virginia Valian, says that the wage gap is a result of “gender schemas” in the workforce, implicit assumptions about gender differences – held by everyone – that create small differences in characteristics, behaviors, perceptions and evaluations of men and women, causing men to be constantly overrated in their professional lives, and women to be underrated.

 Another argument is the glass ceiling; women seem to have more difficulty reaching the top ranks of any industry than do men, evidenced by the still-small ranks of female CEO’s at major companies.
-In early 2017, only 32 Fortune 500 companies had female CEOs – the highest number ever among this group of elite companies.
-In 2016 (the most recent analysis available), just 54 Fortune 1000 CEOs were women.
-This argument is supported by the larger earnings gap among workers with the highest education levels, where men seem to see far larger returns for their advanced education than is the case for women.
+As of May 2018, just 28 Fortune 500 companies had female CEOs – a slight pullback from 32 female CEOs in early 2017, which was the highest number ever among this group of elite companies.
+In 2017 (the most recent analysis available), just 54 Fortune 1000 CEOs were women.
+This argument is supported by the larger earnings gap among workers with the highest education levels, where men seem to see far larger returns for their advanced education and expertise than is the case for women.

-The argument has also been made that women are not drawn to the type of work that can come with high-risk premiums, including certain types of construction and protective service occupations.
-Less than one-half of 1 percent of women are in construction compared with 9 percent of men, and 1 percent of women are in protective service, while 3 percent of men are.
-Women are more heavily represented in office and administrative support occupations (20% of women and 7% of men), which tend to have lower wages.
-Female mentors in fields that still lack full representation of women has been cited as a strategy for encouraging women to consider fields that have traditionally been dominated by men.
+The argument has also been made that women are not as likely to pursue work that can come with high-risk premiums, including certain types of construction and protective service occupations.
+Less than one-half of 1 percent of women are in construction compared with 9 percent of men, and 1 percent of women are in protective service, while more than 2 percent of men are.
+Women are more heavily represented in office and administrative support occupations (19% of women and 7% of men), which tend to have lower wages.
+Encouraging female mentors in fields that still lack full representation of women has been cited as a strategy for encouraging women to consider fields that have traditionally been dominated by men.

 Women’s participation in the labor force stabilized in the first part of this decade.
-Their labor force participation rate rose from 34.0 percent in 1950 to 56.8 percent in 2016, converging with men’s participation rate, which dropped from 86.4 percent in 1950 to 69.2 percent in 2016.
-Women have seen larger gains in their median weekly earnings over time, for full-time year-round workers, with women’s earnings increasing 331 percent from 1979 to 2016, and men’s increasing 232 percent.
+Their labor force participation rate rose from 34 percent in 1950 to 57 percent in 2017, converging with men’s participation rate, which dropped from 86 percent in 1950 to 69 percent in 2017.
+Women have seen larger gains in their median weekly earnings over time.
+For full-time, year-round workers, women’s earnings increased 345 percent from 1979 to 2017, and men’s increasing 241 percent.
 However, even with improvement over time, and regardless of the causes of the earnings gap, such a gap persists today.